 - What kinds of tests do I or my child need?
 Do these tests require special preparation?

 - What treatments are available, and which do you recommend?

-- What are the possible complications of surgery or intervention?
+- What are the possible complications of treatment?

-- What's my or my child's prognosis after surgery?
+- What's my or my child's outlook after surgery?
 Can I or my child live a normal life?